katsully/tome/README.md

 	4. Added new group to project and in that group added the lib libtwitcurl.so.1.0 [source](https://stackoverflow.com/questions/16078512/undefined-symbols-for-architecture-x86-64-error-when-linking-opencv-in-xcode)
    5. Comment out this line: `twit.setTwitterApiType(twitCurlTypes::eTwitCurlApiFormatJson);`
    6. Add `string resp;` before the if clause in setup

+ ## Other Notes
+ There is a file keys.txt which reads in the Twitter API oauth keys, for security reasons this is not included in the repo.
+You will need to create this file and have in this order:

+ 	1. consumer key
+ 	2. consumer secret
+ 	3. token key
+ 	4. token secret

+ Have each key on a separate line, be sure there are no added characters (ie don't number each key).